andrew-pyle/orange-pi-hadoop-cluster/index.md

 ![Orange Pi One](./images/orange-cover.JPG)

 Let's set up a physical Hadoop 2 cluster with single-board Linux computers!
-I will be using 1 [Raspberry Pi 1 (Model B)](https://www.raspberrypi.org/products/model-b/) and two [Orange Pi One](http://linux-sunxi.org/Orange_Pi_One) boards.
-By the end of this journal, we will have a ethernet connected Hadoop 2 cluster of three single-board computers.
+I will be using two [Orange Pi One](http://linux-sunxi.org/Orange_Pi_One) boards.
+By the end of this journal, we will have a ethernet connected Hadoop 2 cluster of two single-board computers.
 This setup will not be powerful enough for production use, but it will demonstrate a simple implementation of the Hadoop 2 ecosystem for learning purposes.

 ## Table of Contents
 1. [Materials](#materials)